Chuong (Vance) Nguyen

-I am a Ph.D. candidate in the Department of Aerospace and Mechanical Engineering at University of Southern California, Los Angeles.
-I work at the Dynamic Robotics and Control Laboratory and am fortunate to be advised by Prof. Quan Nguyen.
+I obtained my Ph.D. in Robotics from Department of Aerospace and Mechanical Engineering at University of Southern California, Los Angeles.
+I worked on Aggressive Maneuvers and Dynamic Locomotion on Legged Robots under the direction of Prof. Quan Nguyen at the Dynamic Robotics and Control Laboratory.
 I obtained my M.S. degrees from University of Southern California and Gwangju Institute of Science and Technology.

 I am honored to receive Viterbi Fellowship and AME Department Fellowship from USC.
 I am fortunate to collaborate with Prof. Nikolay Atanasov (UC San Diego), Dr. Guillaume Bellegarda (EPFL, Switzerland), and Dr. Thai Duong (Rice University).